 How can I make lemon pasta vegan?

-• Replace butter with vegan butter or olive oil.
+- Swap butter for vegan butter or more olive oil.

 Is there a gluten-free option for pasta lemon?